askowno/RLE_terr/README.md

 #### Summary

-*This Repository contains the following workflows that together result in the 2025 Red List of Ecosystems for Terrestrial Ecosystems of South Africa.*
+*This Repository contains a series of workflows that together result in the 2025 Red List of Ecosystems for Terrestrial Ecosystems of South Africa.*

 1. Calculate Criterion A3 national land cover data [RLE2024_A3.qmd](RLE2024_A3.qmd);